-• Mr. S. Sundaram resigned from the position of Non-Executive Director with effect from 18 July, 2022.
-The Board places on record its appreciation for the services rendered by Mr. S. Sundaram during the tenure of his office as Non-Executive Director of the Company.
+Mr. Jamshed Naval Cooper (DIN-01527371) has resigned from the position of Non-Executive Director of the Company with effect from close of business hours on 31 March 2023.
+The Board has placed on record its appreciation for the valuable services and support provided by Mr. Cooper as Chairman of the Company.